pbuckner/x-plane_plugins/XPython/docs/source/development/plugins.rst

   import importlib
   importlib.import_module("utils.py", "KSEA Demo Area.plugins.PythonPlugins")

-A more useful technique would be to place your shared utilities under the Global directory and then import them into (each) of your Aircraft or Scenery plugins::
+A more useful technique would be to place your shared utilities under the Global directory (i.e., under Resources/plugins/PythonPlugins/) and then import them into (each) of your Aircraft or Scenery plugins::

   # PI_MyAircraft.py